karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 Entity Manager takes a highly opinionated approach to this pattern.
 If we start from the assumption that all User and Email entities MUST live on the same table, the following sections will explain the design constraints at work in DynamoDB and how to implement a table design that Entity Manager can support.

-### Keys & Queries
+### Keys, Indexes & Queries

-A data object in a DynamoDB table is uniquely identified by its _primary key_.
+A record in a DynamoDB table is uniquely identified by its _primary key_.
 This can take one of two forms, chosen at design time:

-- a **simple primary key** is a single property that uniquely identifies the object.
+- a **simple primary key** is a single property that uniquely identifies the record.
 In DynamoDB-land, this is called the _partition key_.
 In more general NoSQL terms, this is a _hash key_.

-- a **composite primary key** is a combination of two properties that uniquely identify the object.
+- a **composite primary key** is a combination of two properties that uniquely identify the record.
 In DynamoDB-land, these are the _partition key_ and the _sort key_.
-In more general NoSQL terms, this is a _hash key_ and a _range key_.
+In more general NoSQL terms, these are respectively a _hash key_ and a _range key_.

 For reasons that will become clear, **Entity Manager requires a composite primary key for all data entities**.
-And to keep this discussion as general as possible, we'll refer to its components as the _hash key_ and _range key_.
+To keep this discussion as general as possible, we'll refer to its components as the _hash key_ and the _range key_.

 All high-performance NoSQL databases (including DynamoDB) make a clear distinction between two very different kinds of data retrieval operations: